How to List a Home For Sale By Owner and What to Know

-Taking hi res pictures and writing appealing descriptions of your home’s best features
+Taking hi-res pictures and writing appealing descriptions of your home’s best features

 Placing “for sale” signage with contact information in appropriate high traffic areas

-Creating flyers with those hi res images and description copy
+Creating flyers with those hi-res images and description copy

 Can you handle showing your home to strangers?

 Having thick skin is a must.
 Home buyers are going to be unapologetically critical of your home in hopes of negotiating a better price.
-This is why you need to make your home presentable before they step through the front door.
+This is why you need to make your house presentable before they step through the front door.
 Remember that all their input, good and bad, is valuable to your bottom line so pay attention.
 You’ll also have to work around their schedules to show your home if you want to increase your chances to close.

 Can you screen and supervise potential home buyers?

-Real estate agent usually screen home buyers and supervise them during home showings.
+Real estate agents usually screen home buyers and supervise them during home showings.
 They do this to make sure the seller’s time isn’t wasted and that no one walks out with their belongings.
 These responsibilities will be yours if you decide to go the FSBO route.

 Make sure you’re dealing with serious home buyers by requiring them to provide a mortgage pre-approval letter or at least a pre-qualification letter.
 Remember that neither letters will guarantee that the buyer’s lender will finance their loan, but it will indicate that they have the potential backing of a mortgage lender and make their offer stand out.